History of Foreign Operation

 650 Indiana Street is a rental housing development project in San Francisco of approximately 116 units.
 Located in the Dogpatch district, about two kilometers south of Union Square at the heart of the city’s commercial area, it is scheduled for completion in August 2017.

-Hudson Yards on the west side of Manhattan has been undergoing redevelopment in recent years as part of a development project for a 51-story building with a floor space of 1,265,700 ft2 (approx. 117,600 m2) which will be used mainly for offices, and was completed in October 2018.
+Hudson Yards on the west side of Manhattan has been undergoing redevelopment in recent years as part of a development project for a 51-story building with a floor space of 1,265,700 ft2 (approx. 117,600 m2) which will be used mainly for offices.
+Completion is scheduled for 2018.

 270 Brannan Street